do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2023-01-23-E-A-T-what-does-it-mean.md

     </picture>
   </li>
   <li itemprop="step" itemscope itemtype="http://schema.org/HowToStep"><span itemprop="name">Provide evidence to support your claims.</span> <span itemprop="text">Whenever you make claims or cite statistics, it’s important to provide evidence to back them up.
 This can include citing reputable sources or linking to studies that support your arguments.</span></li>
-  <li itemprop="step" itemscope itemtype="http://schema.org/HowToStep"><span itemprop="name">Ensure your website is easy to navigate.</span> <span itemprop="text">A well-designed website that is easy to navigate can help build trust and credibility with your audience.
-Make sure that your website is organized logically, with clear navigation menus and well-structured content.</span></li>
+  <li itemprop="step" itemscope itemtype="http://schema.org/HowToStep"><span itemprop="name">Test your site and make sure of its quality.</span> <span itemprop="text">A well-designed website that is easy to navigate can help build trust and credibility with your audience.
+Make sure that your layouts are logically organized and the content is clearly structured.</span></li>
-  <li itemprop="step" itemscope itemtype="http://schema.org/HowToStep"><span itemprop="name">Engage with your audience on multiple platforms.</span> <span itemprop="text">Responding to comments and feedback from your audience can help build trust and establish your authority in your niche.
-This can also help foster a sense of community around your website.</span></li>
+  <li itemprop="step" itemscope itemtype="http://schema.org/HowToStep"><span itemprop="name">Engage with your audience on multiple platforms.</span> <span itemprop="text">Respond to comments and answer questions on social media and Google Maps.
+Feedback can help you build trust and establish your authority in the niche.
+This can also help foster a sense of community around your website and brand.</span></li>
 </ol>
 <p>While social media and link building can be beneficial for visibility and traffic, they are not essential for building credibility and trust with your audience.</p>
 <blockquote><strong>The concept of E-A-T has evolved into Double-E-A-T. What’s the difference?</strong></blockquote>